codr7/calcl/README.md

 ```

 ### Semantics
-Operands are read and processed left to right.
+Operands are required to be separated by whitespace and are read and processed left to right.

 ```
   1 + 2 * 3